 Swimmer and animal lover Harriet Lee highlights the importance of sun protection for dogs with Direct Line Pet Insurance to advise people with short haired dogs to regularly apply dog friendly sun cream when out in warm temperatures.
 While preparing for the biggest challenge of her sporting career, Harriet has been making time to spend with her beloved dogs, Baya Bear and Bow, who she intends to FaceTime when she can’t be with them.
-If you would like to download images of Harriet with her dogs, please click here.

 Dogs denied water

 - A staggering 88 per cent of dog owners have been denied water for their pet

 - A fifth of dogs have suffered from heatstroke